Aldaviva/AuthenticatorChooser/Readme.md

 .\bin\Release\net8.0-windows\win-x64\publish\AuthenticatorChooser.exe
 ```

-You can also use an IDE like [Visual Studio](https://visualstudio.microsoft.com/vs/) Community 2022 instead of the command line if you prefer.
+You can also use an IDE like [Visual Studio](https://visualstudio.microsoft.com/vs/) Community 2022 or 2026 instead of the command line if you prefer.

-- Visual Studio Publishing Profiles have been broken for years unless certain other workloads (like ASP.NET Web Development) are installed, so if you can't publish from VS you'll have to use the `dotnet publish` command above.
+- Visual Studio Publishing Profiles have been [broken for years](https://developercommunity.visualstudio.com/t/Trying-to-publish-to-a-folder-only-build/10905900) unless certain other workloads (like ASP.NET Web Development) are installed, so if you can't publish from VS you'll have to use the `dotnet publish` command above.

 ## Related